How to restart a service using systemctl

 $ systemctl show -p MainPID --value queue-worker.service

 On most long-running services, a different MainPID after the restart confirms that systemd replaced the running process.
-Services that use Type=oneshot with RemainAfterExit=yes can legitimately report no long-running main process and still be healthy.
+Services such as Type=oneshot units can finish without a persistent main process, so a refreshed Active: timestamp is the clearer proof there.

 $ sudo systemctl restart queue-worker.service

-Restarting a remote-access, proxy, database, or queue service can interrupt active clients immediately.
-Keep console or other out-of-band access available before restarting anything that might lock out the current session.
+Restarting a remote-access, proxy, database, or queue service can interrupt active clients immediately, so keep console or other out-of-band access available before restarting anything that might lock out the current session.

-Current upstream systemctl behavior starts the unit if it is inactive already.
-Use sudo systemctl try-restart queue-worker.service when the service should restart only if it is already running.
+restart starts inactive units too.
+Use sudo systemctl try-restart queue-worker.service instead when the service should restart only if it is already running.

 $ systemctl is-active queue-worker.service